-'Non-Compact Electronic Game" means any Gaming Machine that a federally recognized Indian tribe in Oklahoma is lawfully permitted to operate without a Compact under the Indian Gaming Regulatory Act.
-In determining whether a Gaming Machine qualifies as a Non-Compact Electronic Game, it shall be presumed that an Indian tribe is lawfully permitted to operate such Gaming Machine if such Indian tribe is operating such Gaming Machine within the State of Oklahoma and each of the following is true: (a) the National Indian Gaming Commission has not issued a Notice of Violation related to the unlawfulness of the Gaming Machine, instituted a formal action against the Indian tribe seeking to cause the Indian tribe to cease operating the Gaming Machine due to the unlawfulness of such Gaming Machine, issued an Order of Closure related to the Gaming Machine due to the unlawfulness of such Gaming Machine, nor assessed a civil fine related to the unlawfulness of the Gaming Machine, nor assessed a civil fine related to the unlawfulness of the Gaming Machine, nor assessed a civil fine related to the unlawfulness of the Gaming Machine, This presumption is a rebuttable presumption, which shall be deemed rebutted if substantial information to the contrary is presented or available to the Commission or its Executive Director.
+"Non-Compact Electronic Game" means any Gaming Machine that a federally recognized Indian tribe in Oklahoma is lawfully permitted to operate without a Compact under the Indian Gaming Regulatory Act.
+In determining whether a Gaming Machine qualifies as a Non-Compact Electronic Game, it shall be presumed that an Indian tribe is lawfully permitted to operate such Gaming Machine if such Indian tribe is operating such Gaming Machine within the State of Oklahoma and each of the following is true: (a) the National Indian Gaming Commission has not issued a Notice of Violation related to the unlawfulness of the Gaming Machine, instituted a formal action against the Indian tribe seeking to cause the Indian tribe to cease operating the Gaming Machine due to the unlawfulness of such Gaming Machine, nor assessed a civil fine related to the Gaming Machine due to the unlawfulness of such Gaming Machine, nor assessed a civil fine related to the unlawfulness of the Gaming Machine; and (b) the Oklahoma Office of State Finance has not sent formal written notice to the Indian Tribe requesting that the Indian tribe cease operating the Gaming Machine due to the unlawfulness of such Gaming Machine.
+This presumption is a rebuttable presumption, which shall be deemed rebutted if substantial information to the contrary is presented or available to the Commission or its Executive Director.

 "Organization license" means a license issued by the Commission which authorizes the licensee to conduct a race meeting in Oklahoma and accept pari-mutuel wagers on the outcome of live and simulcast horse racing.